-Your Guide to Northern Lights in North America
+Where to See the Northern Lights in North America

-If the northern lights are on your bucket list, there are ample places to spot them across the globe.
 This magical and natural occurrence draws tens of thousands of visitors a year to places like Iceland, Greenland, Norway, and Sweden, but those aren’t the only places you can see this marvelous skyline spectacle.
-If you want to stay a little closer to home?
-Great news: There are a few places right here in North America that are considered some of the best aurora borealis viewing in the world.
-Here is your guide to finding the Northern Lights in North America.
+If you want to stay a little closer to home, great news: There are a few places right here in North America that are considered some of the best aurora borealis viewing in the world.

-Situated directly under the Auroral Oval lies the town of Fairbanks, Alaska, in the perfect position for northern lights viewing.
-In addition to its prime location, Fairbanks receives very little precipitation, resulting in many clear night skies.
+Situated directly under the Auroral Oval lies the town of Fairbanks, Alaska.
+It’s in the perfect position for northern lights viewing.
+In addition to its prime location, Fairbanks receives very little precipitation, resulting in many clear night skies and unobstructed views of this heavenly phenomena.

-Fairbanks aurora season runs from August to April and generally can be seen four or five nights over any seven-night period.
-It is said that visitors who stay three nights or more have a 90% chance of witnessing the lights.
+Fairbanks’ aurora season runs from August to April.
+The auroras can generally can be seen 4-5 nights/week over any seven-night period.
+It is said that visitors who stay three nights or more have a 90% chance of witnessing the lights!
 Spot the lights on a guided tour, on a deck under a blanket, or venture out yourself in the wee hours to try and catch a glimpse.

-Also located under the Auroral Oval is Yellowknife, in Canada’s Northwest Territories.
-Some of the world’s best northern lights viewing are said to be in Yellowknife, with over 200 nights a year for visitors to choose from.
-You might like this Yellowknife Northern Lights 3 day Viewing tour.
+Also located under the Auroral Oval is Yellowknife, nestled in Canada’s Northwest Territories.
+Some of the world’s best northern lights viewing are said to be in Yellowknife, with over 200 high-visibility nights a year for visitors to choose from.
+You might like taking the Yellowknife Northern Lights 3-Day Viewing Tour for the best chances at spotting the lights.

-There are two northern lights seasons in Canada’s Northwest Territories, with the first in the autumn, and the second in the winter.
+There are two northern lights seasons in Canada’s Northwest Territories: the first in autumn and the second in winter.
 From mid-August until the end of September is the fall season, with the temperatures on land and water both (comparatively) warm.
 The winter season for aurora viewing runs from mid-November until early April, and while the temperatures drop substantially, there’s something magical about witnessing the northern lights dance above a blanket of snow and ice.

 Photo by Leonard Laub on Unsplash

-Unbeknownst to many, the northern lights are active throughout the year, but only visible in certain months.
-Optimal viewing in Idaho is from September through to March, on dry and clear nights.
+Unbeknownst to many, the northern lights are active throughout the year, but reach peak visibility in certain months.
+Optimal viewing in Idaho is from September through to March on dry and clear nights.

 Another region located directly under the Auroral Oval is the northern Canadian town of Churchill, Manitoba.
 Early fall (August and September) or late winter/early spring (end of January through to April) presents the best aurora viewing opportunities in Churchill.